jhabermas/cpp-template/ReadMe.md

 # cpp-template

-C++, CMake and conan repository template with library, app, tests and CI.
+C++, CMake and conan repository template with library, app, tests and python bindings.
-See `python_bindings` branch for a template with python bindings.

 ## Building